Amtrak Platform Station

 10042020

-Kev has been traveling with Amtrak since 2012, celebrating over ten years of travel!
-Over those years, he has been on over 700 trains covering over 200k miles of rail.
+Kev Monteith has been traveling on Amtrak since 2012.
+With over a decade of experience, he has been on over 800 trains, covering over 200k miles of rail.
 Kev enjoys helping others achieve their travel dreams by providing support and information.
-Outside of travel, Kev enjoys making music as an organist.
+Outside of travel, Kev enjoys making music as an organist and outings with family.

 Leave a Reply